 Designing Learning Activities

-As you introduce this open-ended creation tool to elementary school students, you might decide to focus on activities that let their voice shine, or showcase work they’ve created in other online spaces.
+As you introduce this open-ended creation tool to elementary school students, you might also decide to focus on activities that let their voice shine, or showcase work they’ve created in other online spaces.
 For example, if your fourth-grade students have typed up an informational report in Google Docs, they can use Spark Page to add multimedia, links, and more.
 Alternatively, if your Kindergarten students are exploring weather terms, they can use Spark Video to record their voice explaining different types of precipitation, and a teacher can support them as they search for the perfect picture to go on the background of a slide.

 Promoting creativity in the classroom is essential for students of all ages.
 With Adobe Spark for Education, you can introduce open-ended creation tools to students in elementary school and give their learning a space to shine!